A GAN-Based Framework for Generating STFT Spectrograms of Rare Acoustic Events in Structural Health Monitoring: Results and Discussion

 SSIM evaluates the perceptual similarity between generated and real STFT spectrograms, where higher values indicate better performance.
 The results in Table \ref{tab:gan_results} show that STFTSynth outperforms all other models across all events and window sizes, achieving the highest SSIM scores.
 For instance, STFTSynth achieves an SSIM of 0.488 for the Breakage event (window size 128) and 0.532 for the Trimmer event (window size 256), both of which are the highest recorded values.
 This indicates that the proposed STFTSynth model generates STFT spectrograms with better similarity to real spectrograms, effectively preserving key spectral features.
 Contrarily, WGAN-GP exhibits the lowest SSIM scores across almost all event classes, particularly for the Breakage event (window size 256), with a score of 0.180, and the Traffic event (window size 128), with a score of 0.170.
 This highlights that WGAN-GP struggles to preserve the fine-grained structural details present in real STFT spectrograms.

-PSNR measures the quality of generated images to noise levels, where higher values indicate less distortion and improved clarity.
+PSNR measures reconstruction quality by quantifying the distortion between generated and real spectrograms, where higher values indicate lower distortion and improved clarity.
 Similar to SSIM, STFTSynth demonstrates the best overall performance, achieving the highest PSNR scores across all event classes and window sizes.
 The Trimmer event obtained a score of 14.302, and the Breakage event achieved a score of 14.009, both using a window size of 256.
 These results show that STFTSynth generates high-quality spectrograms with minimal distortion.
 In contrast, WGAN-GP consistently produces lower PSNR values, particularly for the Hammer event using a window size of 128, obtaining a score of 10.520, which indicates higher noise levels and lower clarity in the generated STFT spectrograms.
 However, this model achieves comparable results to STFTSynth for the Trimmer event using a window size of 128.
 The other two models, DCGAN and LSGAN, exhibit moderate performance compared to STFTSynth.

 FID measures the similarity between real and generated data distributions by comparing their feature representations.
 Lower FID values indicate that generated spectrograms are more realistic and closely resemble real STFT data.
 As shown in Table \ref{tab:gan_results}, STFTSynth generally achieves the lowest FID scores, notably for the Breakage event (0.210, window size 128) and Hammer events (0.102 and 0.117, window sizes 128 and 256, respectively).
 These results confirm STFTSynth’s capability to generate spectrograms closely aligned with real data distributions.
 However, STFTSynth’s performance is not uniformly superior in all cases.
 For the Breakage event at window size 256, DCGAN achieves a slightly lower FID (0.229) compared to STFTSynth’s 0.249, demonstrating DCGAN’s competitiveness in specific instances.
 Additionally, for the Trimmer event at window size 256, LSGAN (0.190) outperforms STFTSynth (0.235), suggesting LSGAN’s ability to better capture realistic STFT spectrogram features under certain conditions.